robwschlegel/Intro_R_Workshop/docs/05-faceting.md

 <p class="caption">(\#fig:facet-grid)All four of our figures gridded together with an automagically created common legend.</p>
 </div>

 The above figure looks great, so let's save a copy of it as a PDF to our computer.
-In order to do so we will need to use the `ggsave()` function.
+In order to do so we will need to assign our figure to an object and then use the `ggsave()` function on that object.

 ```r